Greece: Thousands flee homes as fires rage outside Athens | DW | 04.08.2021

 Greek Civil Protection chief Nikos Hardalias said the fire was "very dangerous" and was being exacerbated by strong winds and blistering heat.

-Athens saw temperatures climbs as high as 45 Celsius (113 degrees Fahrenheit).
-Forecasters predict they will reach 40 Celsius later on Wednesday.
+Athens saw temperatures climbs as high as 45 degrees Celsius (113 degrees Fahrenheit).
+Forecasters predict they will reach 40 C later on Wednesday.

-"Because the heatwave will continue in coming days, please avoid any activity that could spark a fire,'' he said.
+"Because the heatwave will continue in coming days, please avoid any activity that could spark a fire,'' he added.

 Authorities reported no serious injuries from the Athens wildfires, which are being linked directly to climate change by government officials, as of Wednesday morning.

-An assessment of the damage caused so far is yet to be completed.
+An assessment of the damage caused so far has yet to be completed.

 But the national grid operator has already warned that the capital's power supply could be "endangered" after part of the transmission system shut down.